Nicotine Addiction: How It Works (The Science)

 Harmala Alkaloids (MAO Inhibitors)

 This is arguably the most underappreciated factor in tobacco addiction.
-Tobacco smoke contains compounds — including harman and norharman — that inhibit monoamine oxidase (MAO), the enzyme responsible for breaking down dopamine, serotonin, and norepinephrine.
+Tobacco smoke contains compounds, including harman and norharman, that inhibit monoamine oxidase (MAO), the enzyme responsible for breaking down dopamine, serotonin, and norepinephrine.

-PET imaging studies by Fowler et al. (1996, 2003) at Brookhaven National Laboratory showed that smokers have:
+PET imaging studies by Fowler et al. (1996, 2003) at Brookhaven National Laboratory showed that active smokers have:

-- Nicotine triggers dopamine release
+1. Nicotine triggers dopamine release

-- MAO inhibition prevents dopamine breakdown
+2. MAO inhibition prevents that dopamine from breaking down

 Acetaldehyde